MMqd/kandinsky-for-automatic1111/README.md

 * Seeds are somewhat consistent across different resolutions
 * Changing sampling steps keeps the same image, while changing quality
 * The seed is not as important as the prompt, the subjects/compositions across seeds are very similar
-* It is very easy to "overcook" images with prompts, if this happens remove keywords or reduce CFG scale
+* It is very easy to "overcook" images with prompts, if this happens remove keywords or reduce CFG Scale
     * Negative prompts aren't needed, so "low quality, bad quality..." can be ommited
     * Short positive prompts are good, too many keywords confuse the ai

 ## Features
+* Kandinsky 2.1
+* Kandinsky 2.2 with VRAM optimizations
 * Text to image
 * Batching
 * Img2img